-- Add Layer from File: Lets you add a new file to the current document as a layer. - Delete: Deletes the currently selected layer. - Duplicate: Duplicates the currently selected layer. - Reset Layer Properties: Removes any applied layer masks or transforms to the current layer. - Merge Layer: Merges the current layer with the one beneath it. - Merge Visible: Merges all of the visible layers into a new, merged layer. - New Stamped Layer: Merges the visible layers into a new, composite layer, leaving the visible layers intact. - Align Visible Layers: Aligns visible layers based on their content.
+- Add Layer from File: Lets you add a new file to the current document as a layer. - Add Color Fill Layer: Adds a new layer consisting of a solid color. - Edit Color Fill: Lets you change the color of a selected color fill layer. - Delete: Deletes the currently selected layer. - Duplicate: Duplicates the currently selected layer. - Reset Layer Properties: Removes any applied layer masks or transforms to the current layer. - Merge Layer: Merges the current layer with the one beneath it. - Merge Visible: Merges all of the visible layers into a new, merged layer. - New Stamped Layer: Merges the visible layers into a new, composite layer, leaving the visible layers intact. - Align Visible Layers: Aligns visible layers based on their content.